josepetew/wordle-jiu-jitsu/README.md

 # wordle-jiu-jitsu
 A wordle like web app to improve your Brazilian jiu-jitsu.

-To get started simply run using python 3.7.1 and poetry version 1.4.1
+To get started simply run using python 3.7.1 and poetry version 1.1.14 which is the only version compatible with render.
 ```
 export $(xargs < .env)
 poetry install